murakoya/fsigma8_ML/README.md

 - calc.py

-    setting parameters and execution of training and test.
+    execution of training and test.

 - results, and results/models directory